scooter99boston/bbu-gf/docs/gf_info/membership.md

         1. Membership is limited to the number of Board of Director seats available.
         2. A FIFO waiting list is maintained by BoD to allow for new members to fill voids left by exiting members.
         3. Must sign the required ```Network Agreements``` as set forth in the Participation Agreement.
+        4. Utility Service Providers MAY NOT be a Governing Member.
     * **Benefits**:
         1. A single representative on the Board of Directors.
         2. Appointment of representatives to any Committee within the Directed Fund.